About Danville

 Jail & Inmate Records

-The Ferry County Jail, located in Republic, serves as the primary detention facility for Ferry County.
+The Ferry County Jail, located in Republic, is the primary detention facility for Ferry County.
 The booking process involves photographing and fingerprinting individuals upon arrest.
 Inmate information, including charges and bond status, can be accessed through the Sheriff's Office.
 Visitation rules are specific to the facility and require prior scheduling along with adherence to security protocols.
 Bail can be posted according to Washington state guidelines, allowing for the release of detainees pending their court appearances.

 Arrest Records